cgcardona/SCWD-GeoLoco/README.markdown

 1. getGeo() - This is called on pageload.
 It uses the geolocation API to get the users lat and lon and print them on the page.
 The last thing this function does is call the doSetItem() function.
-2. doSetItem() - This function gets the lat and lon from the screen and created a JSON object with 'Latitude: yourLatitude' and 'Longitude: yourLongitude' as the key/value pairs.
+2. doSetItem() - This function gets the lat and lon from the screen and creates a JSON object with 'Latitude: yourLatitude' and 'Longitude: yourLongitude' as the key/value pairs.
 It also gets a Date object.
-Next it creates uses JSON.stringify() to turn the JSON into string.
+Next it uses JSON.stringify() to turn the JSON into string.
 Then it saves the lat and lon to localStorage with the Date as the key and the stringified object as the value.
 The final thing that it does is call the doGetItem() function.
-3. doGetItem() - This function uses a for loop to get all of the values from the localStorage and writes them on the screen in <p id="pairs">.
+3. doGetItem() - This function uses a for loop to get all of the values from the localStorage and writes them on the screen in `<p id="pairs">`.

 The CSS magic lies in 3 new styles: